 The study reveals that Coca-Cola's Share a Coke campaign believes that brands that incorporate cultural references or local expressions are seen as more relatable and respectful of regional identities.
-The success of campaigns as in Figures 3 and 4 which featured consumer names from various cultural backgrounds, such as "The Porters", Marcus", "Sonia", "Connor", "Zach and Nia", etc., illustrates the benefits of the culturally resonant language.
+The success of campaigns, as in Figures 3 and 4, which featured consumer names from various cultural backgrounds, such as "The Porters", Marcus", "Sonia", "Connor", and "Zach and Nia", illustrates the benefits of the culturally resonant language.
 This cultural sensitivity not only aids in market acceptance but also enhances the brand's perceived inclusivity, showing a broader societal shift towards valuing diversity and representation.
-Brands that communicate in culturally relevant ways are increasingly viewed as adaptable, open, and genuinely invested in their diverse audiences, reinforcing positive brand perception.
+The study shows that brands that communicate in culturally relevant ways are considered to be adaptable, open and genuinely invest in their diverse audiences by reinforcing positive brand perception.

-Figure 5 shows that Coca-Cola's Share a Coke brand campaign is a language that promotes emotional connection, creates sharing, and creates a sense of urgency to drive sales.
-The analysis of Figures 3-5 correlates with Allen et al. (2018) who opine that brands that incorporate inclusive language resonate more with marginalized communities and reinforce loyalty and brand trust as reflected in Coca-Cola's "Share a Coke," campaign, which featured names in different languages, resonated well with diverse audiences.
+Figure 5 shows that Coca-Cola's Share a Coke brand campaign is a language that promotes emotional connection, creates sharing, and generates a sense of urgency to drive sales.
+The analysis of Figures 3-5 correlates with Allen et al. ^[30], who opine that brands that incorporate inclusive language resonate more with marginalized communities and reinforce loyalty and brand trust as reflected in Coca-Cola's "Share a Coke" campaign, which featured names in different languages and resonated well with diverse audiences.
 The above system of branding reflects a broader societal shift toward valuing inclusivity and representation in market efforts.
 It can be argued that inclusive language has emerged as a powerful tool in branding.

-5.4 Authenticity
+5.4.
+Authenticity